Infinitode/Infinitode/README.md

 #### Latest changes:

+- Password quiz `game` on the website!
+Head over to: https://infinitode.netlify.app/apps/password-game/ to start playing.
 - Updated `BlurJS` to version `1.3` with added support for multiple animations and new timing parameters to adjust easing.
 View more in the docs: https://infinitode-docs.gitbook.io/documentation/package-documentation/blurjs-package-documentation
 - Updated `DupliPy` to `0.2.4` with 3 new replication functions, and a post-formatting function in `duplipy.formatting`.
 - First official release of `Dungen Dev`, a new AI model for name generation based on a prompt.